mgrajez/portfolio-website/README.md

 You can access the portfolio using this link: https://monikagrajez.netlify.app

-Feel free to explore it and get in touch for any questions or inquiries.
+Feel free to explore it and get in touch for any questions or enquiries.